-- Turkey Vultures belong to the family Cathartidae, a group of 7 species of New World Vultures.
+- Belong to the family Cathartidae, a group of 7 species of New World Vultures.

-- Turkey Vultures are so names because their red, featherlass heads resemble those of Wild Turkeys (Meleagris gallopavo).
+- Are so named because their red, featherless heads resemble those of Wild Turkeys (Meleagris gallopavo).

-- Although Turkey Vultures feed almost exclusively on carrion (dead animals), they sometimes take live prey.
+- Although they feed almost exclusively on carrion (dead animals), they sometimes take live prey.

-- Turkey Vultures are the most migratory of all of the New World Vultures.
+- Are the most migratory of all vultures.

-- The Turkey Vulture’s plumage is dark brown, not black.
+- Their plumage is dark brown, not black.

-- When flying, Turkey Vultures, hold their wings in a “V” above their backs, creating a slight dihedral that stabalizes their flight.
+- When flying, Turkey Vultures, hold their wings in a “V” above their backs, creating a slight dihedral that stabilizes their flight in turbulance.

-- Turkey Vultures often roost in groups of several hundred birds.
+- Often roost in groups of several hundred birds.

-- Turkey Vultures have an acute sense of smell, which enables them to find carrion by both smell and sight.
+- Have an acute sense of smell, which enables them to find carrion by both smell and sight.

 - Nestling Turkey Vultures projectile vomit to defend themselves.

-- Turkey Vultures have weak feet, and are unable to carry off their carrion.
+- Are unable to carry off their carrion.

 Seasonal Count – from North Lookout – 1934 to Date